Luviz/luviz-blog/public/md/From-Developer-To-Senior-Developer/Readme.md

 And how much experience they have with there own toolbox, and how do they use the toolbox.

 The assessment has no criteria beyond the user stories, so the dev have the creative freedom to do what they like.
-This removes constraints and allows me to see what technologies they are familiar with.
+This removes constraints and allows me to see and discuss technologies they are familiar with and how comfortable they are with them.
-It opens for dialogs that allows me to see, how comfortable with they are with using other technologies.
-What kind of research they done, why the used the tech that they did and etc...
+What kind of research they have done, why the used the tech that they did and etc...

-I like them to turn in the diagnoses before had, so that I may do a code review on it.
+I like them to turn in the diagnoses before hand, so that I may do a code review on it.
 I'm interested to see code simplicity vs complexity, how readable the code is, how much comments they have.
 After my first analysis, I try to find anything that I can refactor.
 That allows the discussion to open to code quality, where I can see what is important for the candidate.